Explore UAB

 CAPPI logo

-CAPPI: Improving addiction and pain outcomes through research, education, patient care, and community outreach
+CAPPI: Improving addiction and pain outcomes through research, education, community outreach, and patient care resources

 The mission of CAPPI is to conduct cutting-edge research that can be developed into better treatments for addiction and pain.
 The faculty and staff in CAPPI seek to educate other professionals and the public about addiction and pain in a way that promotes compassion and minimizes the stigma of these two health conditions.
 CAPPI also serves as the focal point for community outreach in order to build effective partnerships with the communities we serve.